What is Business Valuation

 Moreover, a company’s valuation is also influenced by intangible assets such as the company’s image, reputation, relationships with customers and suppliers and goodwill.

 It should be noted that valuation of a business is subjective science.
-It is essentially the price that a buyer and seller agree to in a good faith negotiation, which may be a merger or acquisition transaction, dilution of owner’s equity, or a buy-out.
+Business Valuation is essentially the price that a buyer and seller agree to in a good faith negotiation, which may be a merger or acquisition transaction, dilution of owner’s equity, or a buy-out.

 There are many reasons that necessitate a business valuation.